Logical Grouping & Precedence

 - The SQL query selects

-. - The CSS selector applies styles to
+<a>elements that have either the classactiveorlink. - The CSS selector applies styles to

-elements with the classactive
+<a>elements with the classactiveorlink.

 Advanced Cross-Apply Grouping